Contact

 • any other information submitted to the FSC in its application for recognition as an incubator fund.

-Such notification must be in writing, providing details of the change and be accompanied by a written declaration as to whether or not the change complies with the requirements of the Securities and Investment Business (Incubator and Approved Funds) Regulations, 2015 (the Regulations).
+Such notification must be in writing, providing details of the change and be accompanied by a written declaration as to whether or not the change complies with the requirements of the Securities and Investment Business (Incubator and Approved Funds) Regulations, Revised Edition 2020 (as amended, the Regulations).

-An incubator fund must also notify the FSC of any matter in relation to the affairs (including the conduct of business) which has, or is likely to have, a material impact on the incubator fund.
+A BVI incubator fund must also notify the FSC of any matter in relation to the affairs (including the conduct of business) which has, or is likely to have, a material impact on the fund.

 • be appropriate for the nature, size, complexity, structure and diversity of the fund and fund property;